 Oliver Wäldrich Fraunhofer SCAI Email: oliver.waeldrich@scai.fraunhofer.de

+Philipp Wieder

-Philipp Wieder Dortmund University of Technology Email: philipp.wieder@udo.edu
+Service Computing Group/ITMC Dortmund University of Technology Email: philipp.wieder@udo.edu

 Wolfgang Ziegler Fraunhofer SCAI Email: Wolfgang.Ziegler@scai.fraunhofer.de

+The contributors of this specification have been supported by various people from different projects, all of whom the authors would like to thank.
+This specification has been supported in particular by the German SLA4D-Grid project (funded by the BMBF under grant number 01IG09013) and by the European Community’s Seventh Framework Programme (FP7/2007-2013) through the SLA@SOI project (under grant agreement 21655).

 Glossary

 Recommended but not required.